PHONG NHA: HOME OF THE WORLD’S LARGEST CAVE

 Locals in the area are keen to keep it protected, resulting in a plethora of eco-tours and community homestays, including this account published on the Guardian in 2016.

-If this is something that interests you, have a look at our Phong Nha Sampler, an itinerary focused on the other engaging aspects of Phong Nha tours, from endangered animal rescue centers to rural life in quaint riverside villages and relaxing sunset river cruises.
+If this is something that interests you, you can talk to us about including visits to endangered animal rescue centers, quaint riverside villages and relaxing sunset river cruises.

 Phong Nha may be far from the sea, but there’s still water everywhere you look.
 Typhoons batter the destination each year between September and December and a week without any rain at all is a very rare occurrence.
 This has created a landscape where rivers, streams, and lakes are found across the province, which not only feed the fields but also set the scene for watery adventures.